Third Ward, Houston: History of public schools

 In May 2006 Kazi Shule closed.
 The TSU/HISD Lab School opened in fall 2006.
-Before the start of the 2009-2010 school year J. Will Jones Elementary School, which was located in Midtown Houston and served sections of the Third Ward,"J. Will Jones Elementary Attendance Boundary ."
-Houston Independent School District.
-Retrieved on November 15, 2008. was consolidated into Blackshear.Mellon, Ericka.
-"Tears and fears at HISD board meeting -- UPDATED ."
-Houston Chronicle.
-October 9, 2008.
+Before the start of the 2009-2010 school year J. Will Jones Elementary School, which was located in Midtown Houston and served sections of the Third Ward, was consolidated into Blackshear.
 During its final year of enrollment J. Will Jones had more students than Blackshear.
 Many J. Will Jones parents referred to Blackshear as "that prison school" and said that they will not send their children to Blackshear.
 Jones will house Houston Community College classes after its closure as a school.
-Turner Elementary School, a school in Riverside Terrace which served a section of the Third Ward,"Turner Elementary Attendance Zone ."
-Houston Independent School District.
-Retrieved on April 4, 2009. closed in 2009 and consolidated into Lockhart; by Spring 2011 a new campus was scheduled to be built on the Lockhart site.
+Turner Elementary School, a school in Riverside Terrace which served a section of the Third Ward, closed in 2009 and consolidated into Lockhart; by Spring 2011 a new campus was scheduled to be built on the Lockhart site.
 In March 2013 the HISD board voted to close Ryan Middle School and move all students into the zone of Cullen Middle School.

 In 2013 the new Lockhart campus was to only have the Lockhart name, without combining "Lockhart" and "Turner", resulting in protests.
 HISD dedicated the campus, scheduled to house about 750 students, on Thursday August 22, 2013.
 The funds to build the campus originate from the 2007 bond.

 In 2014 the Dodson school had about 445 students.
 That year, the HISD school board was to vote on whether to close Dodson Elementary.
 Terry Grier, the HISD superintendent, argued that Dodson needs to close so another school will be located there while its permanent facility is under construction.
 On Thursday March 13, 2014, the HISD board voted to close Dodson Elementary 5-4.
 The Montessori program will move to Blackshear Elementary.
 As part of rezoning for the 2014-2015 school year, all areas in the Third Ward previously under the Dodson zone were moved to the Blackshear zone.

 Charter schools

 The Lawson Academy, formerly WALIPP-TSU Preparatory Academy, is a charter middle school in Third Ward area.
 KIPP Houston Public Schools operates the KIPP Liberation College Preparatory School, a middle school charter school, in the Third Ward.
 KIPP operates KIPP Sunnyside High School near Sunnyside; that school has some students from the Third Ward.
 KIPP PEACE Elementary School, a KIPP school near the Third Ward, opened in 2011.

 Pro-Vision Academy was established as an HISD-affiliated charter school for boys in 1995, originally occupying a campus in the Third Ward.
 After 2008 it moved to a new campus in Sunnyside.